tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 **Section 4 - Saving in Bitcoin**

 - Chapter 13 - Bitcoin price
-- Chapter 14 - How to buy Bitcoin
+- Chapter 14 - How do you buy Bitcoin?
-- Chapter 15 - Working for Bitcoins
+- Chapter 15 - Working for Bitcoin
 - Chapter 16 - Hyper-bitcoinization

-**Section 5 - The Lightning Network**
+**Section 5 - Lightning Network**

 - Chapter 17 - Introduction to the Lightning Network
 - Chapter 18 - Use cases for the Lightning Network

-Before discussing the definition and functioning of money in society (Chapter 1), we start with the genesis of Bitcoin.
-Bitcoin is a relatively new technology, launched in 2009, that is unlike anything else.
-It is therefore normal not to understand everything at once.
-In fact, just like when learning to use the Internet or a car, you don't need to know all the technical details to use Bitcoin (receive, pay, secure your funds).
+Before introducing the definition of money and its function in society (Chapter 1), we should start from the genesis of Bitcoin.
+Launched in 2009, Bitcoin is a relatively new technology that is different to anything else.
+It is therefore normal not to understand everything about it all at once.
+In fact, just like when learning how to use the Internet or to drive a car, you don’t need to know all the technical details right away: you can start by learning how to receive, pay, and secure your funds, and then take small steps to study it more deeply.

 ![image](assets/en/chapter0/3.webp)

-The importance here is mainly to understand this new technology in a general way.
-We hope that this training will please you and provide you with the necessary foundation to understand and perhaps continue to progress in this new global monetary paradigm.
+The important point here is to understand this new technology in a general way, so we hope you enjoy this training and continue to make progress in this new global monetary paradigm.

 ## The Prehistory of Bitcoin
 <chapterId>9a94b627-5b69-5d81-9125-f1fa9b0aa6ad</chapterId>

-Before the term "Bitcoin" became synonymous with digital currency and financial transformation, a series of ideas, innovations, and social movements laid the groundwork for its creation.
-One of the fundamental elements of this prehistory of Bitcoin is the cypherpunk movement.
+Before the term "Bitcoin" became synonymous with digital currency and financial transformation, the groundwork for its creation was laid by a series of ideas, innovations, and social movements.
+Among these, the cypherpunk movement stands out as a key element in the prehistory of Bitcoin."

 ### Cypherpunks: Visionaries of the Digital World

 ![image](assets/en/chapter0/0.webp)
 In the heart of the technological evolution of the 1980s and 1990s, a group of people began to deeply question the role of privacy and freedom in the digital age.
-These individuals, who would later become known as "cypherpunks," firmly believed that cryptography could serve as a tool to protect individual rights against interference from governments and large corporations.
+These individuals, who would later be known as "cypherpunks", firmly believed that cryptography could serve as a tool to protect individual rights against the interference from governments and large corporations.

-Iconic figures such as Julian Assange, Wei Dai, Tim May, and David Chaum contributed to defining the philosophy and vision of cypherpunks.
-These thinkers shared their ideas in an influential mailing list, where participants from around the world debated the best way to use technology to ensure greater individual freedom.
+Iconic figures such as Julian Assange, Wei Dai, Tim May, and David Chaum played a pivotal role in shaping the philosophy and vision of the movement.
+These thinkers shared their ideas on an influential mailing list, where participants from around the globe engaged in debates about the best ways to leverage technology for greater individual freedom.

-### The Three Pillar Texts of Cypherpunks
+### The Three Fundamental Papers of the Cypherpunks

 ![image](assets/en/chapter0/2.webp)

-The cypherpunk movement, with its deep roots in digital activism and cryptography, relied on several fundamental texts to express its principles and vision of the future.
+The cypherpunk movement, deeply rooted in digital activism and cryptography, drew upon several foundational texts to articulate its principles and vision for the future.
 Among these writings, three stand out in particular:

 - The "Cypherpunk Manifesto":
   Written by Eric Hughes in 1993, the "Cypherpunk Manifesto" asserts that privacy is a fundamental right.
-Hughes argued that the ability to communicate freely and confidentially was essential for a free society.
-The manifesto states, "We cannot expect institutions, corporations, or other impersonal entities to grant us privacy...
-We must defend it ourselves."
+The author argues that the ability to communicate freely and confidentially is essential for a free society.
+The manifesto states: "We cannot expect governments, corporations, or other large, faceless organizations to grant us privacy [...].
+We must defend our own privacy if we expect to have any".

 - The "Crypto-Anarchist Manifesto":
-  Written by Timothy C. May in 1992, this manifesto explains how the use of cryptography could lead to an era of cryptographic anarchy where governments would be powerless to interfere in the private affairs of citizens.
-May envisioned a future where information, money, and messages could be exchanged without the intervention of a third party, and anonymously.
+  Written by Timothy C. May in 1992, this document explains how the use of cryptography could lead to an era of cryptographic anarchy where governments would be powerless to interfere in the private affairs of citizens.
+May envisioned a future where people anonymously exchange information and money without the intervention of a third party.

 - The "Declaration of the Independence of Cyberspace":
-  Although not exclusively cypherpunk, this text reflects the sentiments of many actors in the movement.
+  Although not exclusively cypherpunk, this text reflects the sentiments of many participants in the movement.
 Written in 1996 by John Perry Barlow, it is a response to the increasing regulation of the Internet by governments.
 The declaration asserts that cyberspace is a distinct realm from the physical sphere and should not be subject to the same laws.
-It states, "We have no elected government, and we cannot be governed."
+As it states, "We have no elected government, nor are we likely to have one".

-### Predecessors of Bitcoin
+### The Predecessors of Bitcoin

-Before the emergence of Bitcoin, several attempts had been made to create a digital currency.
+Before the emergence of Bitcoin, there had been several attempts to create a digital currency.
 For example, David Chaum introduced the concept of "anonymous electronic money" with his project "DigiCash" in the 1980s.
-Unfortunately, due to various constraints, DigiCash never really took off.
+Unfortunately, due to various constraints, DigiCash never boomed.

-Another important precursor is Wei Dai's "b-money".
+Another important precursor is Wei Dai's "B-money".
 Although it was never implemented, it presented the idea of an anonymous digital currency where fraud detection was performed by a community of evaluators rather than a central authority.

 ![image](assets/en/chapter0/1.webp)

 It was in this fertile environment that the mysterious Satoshi Nakamoto published the Bitcoin whitepaper in 2008.
-He combined several ideas from the cypherpunk movement, such as proof of work and cryptographic timestamps, to create a decentralized and censorship-resistant digital currency.
+In this document, he combined several ideas from the cypherpunk movement, such as proof of work and cryptographic timestamps, to create a decentralized and censorship-resistant digital currency.

-Bitcoin was more than just a digital currency; it represented an achievement of cypherpunk ideals.
+Bitcoin was more than just a digital currency: it represented the achievement of the cypherpunk ideals.
 Beyond its technology, it symbolized a revolution against traditional financial systems and offered an alternative based on transparency, decentralization, and individual sovereignty.

 ### Conclusion

-The prehistory of Bitcoin is deeply rooted in the cypherpunk movement and a collective quest for greater freedom in the digital age.
-By combining the principles of cryptography, decentralization, and integrity, Bitcoin has become much more than a currency; it is the product of a philosophical and technological revolution that continues to reshape our world.
+The prehistory of Bitcoin is deeply rooted in the cypherpunk movement and the collective quest for greater freedom in the digital age.
+By combining the principles of cryptography, decentralization, and integrity, Bitcoin has become much more than a currency.
+In fact, it is the product of a philosophical and technological revolution that continues to reshape our world.

-Therefore, Bitcoin is a protocol that spans long periods of time and encourages us to question our relationship with energy, time, and money.
-But is Bitcoin a "real" currency?
-What is money?
-Does it exist in multiple forms?
-We will explore these questions in the next chapter.
+Therefore, Bitcoin is a protocol that stretches over long periods of time, and encourages us to question our relationship with energy, time, and money.

+However, is Bitcoin a "real" currency?
+To understand this, we first need to understand the concept of money and its various forms, which we will explore in the next chapter.

 ![The Prehistory of Bitcoin](assets/posters/fr/1_prehistoiredubitcoin.webp)